Are you stuck on Getting Windows Ready?

 3. Uninstall recently installed update

-Errors in recent updates might also lead to Windows 10 stuck on getting ready screen, so you need to enter safe mode for further uninstallation.
-To do that, you should boot to Windows Recovery Environment.
+Errors in recent updates might also lead to Windows 10 stuck on getting ready screen, so if you encounter this problem right after Window update, you can try uninstalling it in safe mode.

 Step 1.
-In WinRE, click Troubleshoot > Advanced options and then choose Startup Settings.
+Boot to Windows Recovery Environment first, click Troubleshoot > Advanced options and then choose Startup Settings.
 Press F4 to enter safe mode.

 Step 2.
 Right-click Start button and choose Control Panel in the menu.
 Then go to Programs and Features.